hongson890/wecan-assignment/README.md

 # Wecan Voucher Assignment - Sonny

-In this assignemnt, I'm going build a Java Spring Boot Application from scratch, which contains some following features:
+In this assignment, I'm going build a Java Spring Boot Application from scratch, which contains some following features:

 # Features